 All faculty, staff, students, guests, vendors, and visitors must wear face coverings on campus and in university buildings (including during class), in accordance with University Policy 1415.

 Face coverings should meet CDC Face Covering Guidance, which excludes surgical and N95 masks.
 Use of these specific masks should be limited to patients to prevent transmission and to health care staff who are interacting with sick individuals at close range.

 The university will provide two reusable face coverings to Mason students, faculty and staff.
-You can also use your own.
+You can also use your own as it meets the requirements of Policy 1415 and the CDC’s Face Covering Guidance.
 Environmental Health and Safety (EHS) will provide coverings to units/departments.
 University Life will oversee the distribution of face coverings to students.